Blue Labour: Brexit and immigration

 Blue Labour sees the EU as a centralising force which limits the capacity for democratic decision-making about life in the UK.
 In particular, the idea of a 'single market' has been stretched too far as what began as a desire to facilitate trade across national boundaries has, in the name of competition policy, become a resistance to governments setting their own policies on areas like housing and financial services.
+Blue Labour supports Lexit, with one of the main thinkers of Blue Labour, Jonathan Rutherford, writing that Brexit "creates the opportunity for a national renewal against the forces of global capital".
+The representatives of Blue Labour argue that Brexit allows to reinstate the economic sovereignty of nation-state against the global capitalist institutions.

 In July 2011, Glasman suggested that free movement of labour from the European Union should be renegotiated, causing a rift within the party.
 At a fringe meeting of the 2011 Labour Party Conference, Glasman reaffirmed some of these statements on immigration, argued for half of Britain's universities to be converted to vocational colleges and criticised the power of public-sector trade unions.

+In 2025, after Prime Minister Keir Starmer said that Reform UK's plan to make migrants with the secure indefinite leave to remain status reapply for visas was "racist", leading Blue Labour members Glasman and Brash said they would not have used this language.

 New Labour

 Glasman criticised the New Labour administration of Tony Blair for having an uncritical view of the market economy and that of Gordon Brown for being uncritical of both the market and the state.
 Chuka Umunna, the former Labour Shadow Business Secretary, who later left the Party, said in 2011 that Blue Labour "provides the seeds of national renewal".

 Blue Labour argues that abstract concepts have held back the Labour Party from linking with the concerns of many voters, with its concern over material equality leading to an "obsession with the postcode lottery".
-As an alternative to those ideas, Blue Labour emphasises the importance of democratic engagement with more left wing economic policy combined with insisting that the Labour Party should seek to reinvigorate its relationships with communities across the nation, with an approach based on what Glasman describes as "family, faith, and flag".
+As an alternative to those ideas, Blue Labour emphasises the importance of democratic engagement with more left-wing economic policy combined with insisting that the Labour Party should seek to reinvigorate its relationships with communities across the nation, with an approach based on what Glasman describes as "family, faith, and flag".